Importing Subscriptions¶

 delivery_method |

-Delivery method: shipping, local_delivery, or pickup |
+Delivery method: shipping, local_delivery, or pickup.
+Downloaded templates default to shipping. |

 shipping |